 - The highest bidder is selected, and the video ad creative is sent to the video player and displayed to the user.

 Client-side vs server-side video header bidding

-The auction process is very similar for both server-side and client-side video header bidding.
+The auction process is very similar for server-side and client-side video header bidding.

 The only difference in server-side video header bidding is that the header bidding wrapper is not where the video inventory auction is held.
 It’s on a separate ad server.

-The publisher’s ad server compares the highest bid to other demand sources before making a decision, just like client-side video header bidding.
+The publisher’s ad server compares the highest bid to other demand sources before deciding, just like client-side video header bidding.
 The winning ad is then displayed to the user.

 It’s a bit more complicated when employing a client-side wrapper for video because JS is required on the page to connect the wrapper to the video player, which can also cause latency issues.